MP753/Playground/README.md

 - **Coding Style Enforcement** using `.editorconfig` and analyzers
 - **Continuous Integration** via GitHub Actions
 - **HTTP File Testing**: declarative `.http` files for endpoint testing inside IDE
+- The solution is fully containerized (**Dockerized**), with the configuration managed by .NET Aspire Publish

 ## 🧩 Solution Structure